If You Can Dream

 "If You Can Dream" is the first song that was originally written and recorded specifically for the Disney Princess media franchise.
 It was written, produced, and arranged by Robbie Buchanan and Jay Landers.
 It was first released on the album Disney Princess: The Ultimate Song Collection.

 The song is sung from the point of view of the first eight official Disney Princesses.
 It has been featured on several Disney music CDs, and its music video was present on nearly every Disney Princess DVD, as either an extra or a Sing-Along and was shown several times on Disney Channel.

-The song has been covered by teen country singer Ashley Gearing, and a shorter altered version performed by a different set of singers was featured in the Disney on Ice show Princess Wishes as the show finale from 2006 to 2018.
+The song has been covered by country singer Ashley Gearing, and a shorter altered version performed by a different set of singers was featured in the Disney on Ice show Princess Wishes as the show finale from 2006 to 2018.
 More recently, it serves as the exit song to Disneyland Paris' nighttime show Disney Illuminations.